Couple Of Guidelines On Mixing Electronic Music

 Panning I set to center.
 Just like the kick drum, I always leave the bass to the center.

-So now that the drums are ok with bassline, I start to mix the lead synth.
+So now that the drums are ok with the bassline, I start to mix the lead synth.

 Lead Synth